LearnWeb3DAO/Senior-Track/L2-Ethereum-Storage-and-Execution.md

 Recall that there are two types of accounts in Ethereum.
 Externally owned accounts (e.g. Coinbase Wallets, Metamask Wallets, etc.) and Smart Contract Accounts.

-EOA's are controlled by private keys, and do not have any EVM code.
+EOAs are controlled by private keys, and do not have any EVM code.
 Contract accounts on the other hand contain EVM code and are controlled by the code itself, and do not have private keys associated with them.

 ## 💵 Types of Transactions